 The Greystoke Plantation

-In the original novels by Edgar Rice Burroughs, Tarzan’s African estate is located in two different primary regions depending on which book you are reading.
+In the original novels by Edgar Rice Burroughs, Tarzan’s African estate is located in two different primary regions.

 • In early books like The Return of Tarzan and The Beasts of Tarzan, Tarzan establishes his headquarters in a region called Uziri.